 Before long there were three little girls.
 Another was adopted in 1976.

-In 1968 Daphne became an In-vision announcer and newscaster when Harlech Television was launched.
-The ITV station for Wales and the west country was later known as HTV.
+In May 1968 Daphne became an in-vision announcer and newscaster when Harlech Television was launched.
+The ITV station for Wales and the West Country was later known as HTV.

-Daphne was given her own daily children’s programme to present called It’s Time for Me when she was lowered from the studio ceiling in an oval basket chair.
+Daphne presented her own daily children’s programme called It’s Time for Me when she was lowered from the studio ceiling in an oval basket chair.

-She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as the local celebrity.
+She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as a local celebrity.

-At the same time as presenting Women Only, Daphne started working on for Radio Bristol on such programmes as Any Answers produced by Carole Stone, and a sports programme called Come Alive.
+At the same time as presenting Women Only, Daphne started working on for Radio Bristol on such programmes as Any Answers, produced by Carole Stone, and a sports programme called Come Alive.